mrkskk/qmk_firmware/users/mrkskk/readme.md

 This is my QMK keyboard layout that is primarly used on the [Kyria Keyboard](https://splitkb.com). the keymap is found in the [keymap.c](https://github.com/mrkskk/qmk_firmware/tree/review/8591/keyboards/kyria/keymaps/mrkskk/keymap.c) file in the [kyria keymaps folder](https://github.com/mrkskk/qmk_firmware/tree/review/8591/keyboards/kyria/keymaps/)

+## Combos

+- For some OSM and layer toggles that aren't shown in the photos.
+- For the 'ø' alpha

 ## Base layer
-this is my twist on the [Hands Down Alt-n layout](https://sites.google.com/alanreiser.com/handsdown)
+this is my twist on the [Hands Down Alt-n layout](https://sites.google.com/alanreiser.com/handsdown) is
 ![base](pictures/kyria-base-layer.png)

 ## Navigation layer